pretix/pretix-docs/docs/guides/pretixkiosk/config.md

 # Configuration file

 pretixKIOSK reads its configuration from a configuration file.
-It tries to find this file with the name ``config.properties`` in the current working directory of the execution process.
+It tries to find this file with the name `config.properties` in the current working directory of the execution process.

-The file is expected to be in the `.properties` format as specified in the [Java documentation](https://docs.oracle.com/en/java/javase/24/docs/api/java.base/java/util/Properties.html#load(java.io.Reader)). pretixKIOSK will refuse to start if the config file is invalid.
+pretixKIOSK expects the file to be in the `.properties` format as specified in the [Java documentation](https://docs.oracle.com/en/java/javase/24/docs/api/java.base/java/util/Properties.html#load(java.io.Reader)). pretixKIOSK will refuse to start if the config file is invalid.

 ## Configuration parameters